-As you walk or cycle along the old XXX railway line, it’s hard to believe that carriages loaded up with iron ore once clattered down the track day in, day out.
-That may have something to do with the peaceful surroundings that are alive with nature.
-Named the XXX after the river valleys it passes through on its route, this long-standing train line was created in 1880 specifically to transport iron ore.
-The connection between XXX in the south and XXX in the north was a lifeline for miners who had travelled the length of the country for work.
-Hikers and cyclists can now follow the route for 57 kilometres, with a pit stop in XXX on the way.
-In amongst all the greenery is the former train station.
-As you take a look around this beautifully renovated building, look out for a large painting and a metal board that commemorate the last train that ever stopped here back in 1967.
-Stopping here will probably sound like a tempting proposition to tired hikers in need of a break...
-Even more so once they realise that the train station has been turned into a restaurant!
-So, reminiscent of the old train station days, people still head here from all different directions, albeit on footpaths rather than tracks.
+As you walk or cycle along the old XXX railway line, it’s hard to believe that carriages loaded up with iron ore once clattered down these tracks day in, day out.
+It’s a stark contrast to the peaceful surroundings alive with nature that you see today.
+Named the XXX after the river valleys it passes through, this historic train line was created in 1880 specifically to transport iron ore.
+The route between XXX and XXX was a lifeline for miners travelling between their homes in the north and the mines in the south.
+Today hikers and cyclists can follow the old line for 57 kilometres, including a pit stop in XXX on the way.
+In amongst all the greenery is the former train station, now beautifully restored.
+As you take a look around, keep an eye out for a large painting and metal board commemorating the last train that ever stopped here back in 1967.
+Stopping here is also probably a tempting proposition for today’s tired hikers in need of a break...
+Even more so once they realise that the station has been turned into a restaurant!
+So it is that, just as in the railway’s heyday, people still head here from all different directions, albeit on footpaths rather than tracks.
 The Brasserie XXX has a lovely terrace that’s perfect for a spot of people watching.
-And the basketball and tennis courts (or playground for the kids) are a great place to burn off any leftover energy before finding a table.
-Once seated, diners can admire the view of the Chapel of XXX and try to spot one of Luxembourg’s oldest trees.
-It’s hard to miss the chunky trunk of the little-leaf lime that dates back over 500 years.
+And the basketball and tennis courts and playground for the kids are all very popular.
+Once seated, diners can admire the view of the Chapel of XXX as well as one of Luxembourg’s oldest trees – a sturdy little-leaf lime that dates back over 500 years.

 Creativity with an industrial twist at Creative Hub XXX°